plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Effective solution

 💰rating: 50

 Providing a solution that fully meets the needs and expectations of customers leads to high adoption rates, strong customer satisfaction, and business success.

 **💭 Questions**

-💭 #question Does the solution effectively meet customer needs?
- 💭 #question Is the solution user-friendly and intuitive?
- 💭 #question Does it provide a seamless experience for customers?
+Does the solution effectively meet customer needs?;Is the solution user-friendly and intuitive?;Does it provide a seamless experience for customers?

 **🚨 Risks**

 🚨Inadequate solution
 Offering a solution that doesn’t fully meet the needs or expectations of customers can lead to low adoption rates, poor customer satisfaction, and ultimately, business failure.

 🚨mitigation strategy
 Develop a minimum viable product and gather user feedback to improve the solution.

 🚨contingency strategy
 Pivot the product based on feedback or explore new solutions.